 Women’s Giving Circle

-Madre Latina in Waterbury was awarded a $7,500 for its “Young Representatives of Waterbury,” a program geared toward Latina high school students in the city.
-Participants will learn leadership and civic engagement skills to make change in their communities.
+- Madre Latina in Waterbury for its Young Representatives of Waterbury program, which is geared to Latina high school students in the city.
+Participants will learn leadership and civic engagement skills to make change in their community.

 - Naugatuck Valley Community College in Waterbury to support its Women of Color Empowerment Collective.
 The program will enroll fifteen women of color to focus on leadership and college graduation.

 - Save Girls on F.Y.E.R in Waterbury to support its Leadership Academy Summer Exchange Program.
 The grant will support additional summer activities for girls participating in the Save Girls on F.Y.E.R.
 Leadership Academy.